 Use the calculators below to formulate a college savings plan for Arcadia University or model a student loan.

 Arcadia University is a four year private college located in Glenside, Pennsylvania.
 The school is affiliated with the Presbyterian Church (USA) faith.
-Full time enrollment is 2,605 and part time is 1,055.
+Full time enrollment is 2,245 and part time is 1,055.
 Learn more about getting accepted at Arcadia University at CollegeSimply.

 Students attending this school may pursue both undergraduate and graduate degrees.Address